alexec/www.alexecollins.com/source/2014-11-06-java-annotation-processor-tutorial.md

 }
 ~~~

-The class's annotations tell the Java compiler what annotation we are interested in, and the minimum Java version we support, Java 6 in this case:
+The class's annotations tell the Java compiler what annotation we are interested in, and the minimum Java version we support, Java 6 in this case.

 Build and install our new project: